 You can sear it as it is, and fail to unlock the best flavors, or defrost, which results in better flavors when cooked.

 Drying and curing after harvest over time will cause a partial decarboxylation to occur.
-This is why some cannabis flowers also test for a presence of small amounts of THC along with THCA.
+That is why some cannabis flowers also test for the presence of small amounts of THC along with THCA.

-Smoking and the use of vapes will instantaneously decarboxylate cannabinoids due to the extremely high temperatures present, making them instantly available for absorption through inhalation.
+Smoking and the use of vapes instantaneously decarboxylates cannabinoids due to the extremely high temperatures of these apparatuses, making them instantly available for absorption through inhalation.

 If edibles are your preferred method, heating cannabinoids at a lower temperature over time allows us to decarboxylate the cannabinoids while preserving the integrity of the material we use so that we may infuse it into what we consume.